In this article we will explain what it is and how to use the Itten circle.

 Itten Colour Theory

-Finally, before closing the article, we want to talk to you about Itten’s colour theory and the study of the contrast between colours that is crucial for the Swiss painter.
+Finally, we want to tell you about Itten’s colour theory and the study of the contrast between colours that is crucial for the Swiss painter.

 We speak of contrast when there are evident differences between two chromatic effects compared.